 But don't be surprised if you have to queue as well.
 As aforementioned, there are different counters serving different things and you will have to queue at each one - hence also why it's important to plan your drink and food ahead especially if you're coming by yourself.

-To make it easier, it's a guide to their floors
+To make it easier, there's a guide to their floors

 The first floor is where you can get most of your coffee needs, Starbucks Reserve limited edition merchandise and pastries by Rocco Princi, a renowned traditional bakery.